jozefg/blog/posts/2015-08-26-type-in-type.md

 First we have a tactic which finds an occurrence of `H : A + B` in the context and eliminate it.
 This gives us two goals, one with an `A` and one with a `B`.
-To do this we use match, This gives us something like `match goal with` in Coq.
+To do this we use match, which gives us something like `match goal with` in Coq.

 ``` jonprl